 The types of nonprofits eligible to apply include such entities as nursing homes, food kitchens, museums, educational facilities, senior citizen centers, daycare centers, playhouses, community centers, shelters, rescue organizations, associations, etc. Nonprofits that are unsure on eligibility should complete the application and await a decision from the SBA.

-In addition, eligible taxpayers may defer federal income tax payments to July 15, 2020.
+In addition, eligible taxpayers may defer federal income and estimated tax payments to July 15, 2020.
 It is important to note the automatic extension of time to file and deferral of income tax payments applies only to the federal return.
 State income tax return filing dates and payment dates are determined by the respective states.

 Also, several states have charitable tax credits which may be impacted by the extended due date.
-New information is being released every day by state and local taxing authorities.

 Stay up to date on changes to income/franchise tax, sales tax and other taxes.